Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 When using Enterprise, some different options can be combined:

 * Plain HTTP (http) or TLS/SSL Mutual Auth (https)
+* Use SOLR Replication in Master/Slave mode (only for http)
 * Insight Engine, as Search Services is selected by default
 * Deploy Zeppelin app to use JDBC Connector to SOLR
-* Use dynamic Sharding with 2 SOLR nodes pre-configured
+* Use dynamic Sharding with 2 SOLR nodes pre-configured (only when not using SOLR Replication)

 ```
 ?
 Which Alfresco version do you want to use?
 6.1